devi5040/LeetCode/README.md

 **Pattern Recognition — When to Use Prefix Sums**

-- [-] Fast range sum queries : Sum of subarray from i to j
+- [x] Fast range sum queries : Sum of subarray from i to j
-- [-] Count of something in a range : How many 1s from index i to j?
+- [x] Count of something in a range : How many 1s from index i to j?
-- [-] Check if a subarray has some property : Is there a subarray whose sum is k?
+- [x] Check if a subarray has some property : Is there a subarray whose sum is k?
-- [-] Transform array for fast queries : "Sum of matrix sub-rectangle" → 2D prefix sums
+- [x] Transform array for fast queries : "Sum of matrix sub-rectangle" → 2D prefix sums
-- [-] Find subarray with maximum/minimum sum : Kadane’s + prefix thought process
+- [x] Find subarray with maximum/minimum sum : Kadane’s + prefix thought process

 **Types of Prefix Sum**